 At global level, cervical cancer is responsible for approximately 250,000 to 300,000 deaths and 500,000 new cases each year (80% in developing countries), according to the International Agency for Research on Cancer.
 In Europe, nearly 65,000 women are affected, and approximately 25,000 new cases are reported annually, with a death rate of 4.7%.
 In France, there are 3,000 cases and more than 1,000 deaths each year, and around 30,000 women receive a diagnosis of high-grade cervical neoplasia or cancer each year.

-Precancerous lesions are generally treated by surgery ("conization").
+Precancerous lesions are generally treated by surgery (cone biopsy or conization).
 Cervical cancer is treated by a combination of surgery and radiotherapy with adjuvant chemotherapy, which is effective in early stages.
 Therapeutic vaccines for the treatment of precancerous lesions and cervical cancer caused by HPV 16 and/or HPV 18 are currently in clinical trials.

 At the Institut Pasteur

-In collaboration with Institut Pasteur start-up Genticel (previously known as BT Pharma), the teams led by Claude Leclerc (Immune Regulations and Vaccinology Unit, Institut Pasteur/Inserm 1041) and Daniel Ladant (Biochemistry of Macromolecular Interactions Unit, Institut Pasteur/URA 2185 CNRS) established proof of concept for a therapeutic cervical cancer vaccine.
-Genticel used this discovery to develop a bivalent vaccine candidate aimed at treating women who have already been infected by HPV 16 and/or HPV 18 and are therefore no longer eligible for the preventive vaccines currently on the market.
-In 2010, Genticel obtained authorization to launch phase 1 clinical trials.
+In collaboration with Institut Pasteur start-up Genticel (previously known as BT Pharma), the teams led by Claude Leclerc (Biology of Immune Regulations Unit, Institut Pasteur/Inserm 1041) and Daniel Ladant (Biochemistry of Macromolecular Interactions Unit, Institut Pasteur/URA 2185 CNRS) established proof of concept for a therapeutic cervical cancer vaccine.

 Didier Guillemot, Head of the Pharmacoepidemiology and Infectious Diseases Unit (Institut Pasteur/University of Versailles Saint-Quentin-en-Yvelines/Inserm U 657), is involved in a large-scale national study on student health as coordinator for infectious issues.
 The initial investigations will aim to determine the prevalence and distribution of HPVs and the dynamics of infection by these viruses among vaccinated and non-vaccinated female students.